 MySQL server settings are stored in a configuration file:

-my.ini (usually in MySQL installation directory, e.g., C:\Program Files\MySQL\MySQL Server 8.0\my.ini)my.cnf (locations: /etc/my.cnf, /etc/mysql/my.cnf, or ~/.my.cnf)UniServerZ\core\mysql\my.iniYou can find which configuration file MySQL is using with this command:
+my.ini in directoryC:\ProgramData\MySQL\MySQL Server 8.0)my.cnf (locations: /etc/my.cnf or /etc/mysql/my.cnf or ~/.my.cnf)You can find which configuration file MySQL is using with this command:

 Here are the most common settings developers need to modify: